 When it comes to optimizing database performance, MySQL indexing is one of the most powerful tools at your disposal.
-Whether you're managing a small application or a large-scale enterprise system, understanding how MySQL indexes work can significantly improve query performance and reduce load times.
+Whether you're managing a small application or a large-scale enterprise database, understanding how indexing works can significantly improve query performance and reduce load times.
 In this comprehensive guide, we’ll break down the fundamentals of MySQL indexing, explore its types, and provide actionable tips to help you implement indexing effectively.

 CREATE TABLE users (